cunzulatu/Tesla_BLE_TPMS/README.md

 ## 🔬 Technical Insight
 The decoding logic identifies the payload start at `0x2B 0x02`.
 The pressure is calculated using the following formula:
 $$P = \frac{(raw\_value - 100)}{7}$$
+Formulas for decoding are based to comparison to a professional TPMS reader, but cannot be accurate because of the few data collected during reverse engineering of this.
+Feel free to improve the code!

 ## 🤝 Contributing & Feedback
 This project is based on reverse engineering and might require fine-tuning for different sensor batches.
 Feel free to open an issue or submit a pull request!